Mosser Hobnail Glass

 Here’s the key:

-Just because a piece matches an old mold shape doesn’t make it vintage.
+Just because a piece matches an old mould shape doesn’t make it vintage.

 Vintage